sini-kannan/SANS-Holiday-Hack-2025/README.md

-SANS Holiday Hack Challenge 2025 – Technical Write-up

-This repository contains a short technical write-up of my favourite objectives from the SANS Holiday Hack Challenge 2025.
+SANS Holiday Hack Challenge 2025 – Technical Write-up This repository contains a technical analysis of my favorite objectives from the SANS Holiday Hack Challenge 2025.
+As a Master of Science in Cybersecurity student at IMT Atlantique, my focus was on applying formal methodology and logic to solve complex security puzzles.

-The focus is on how each problem was approached and which security concepts were involved.
+🚀 Overview
+The following objectives were completed by combining browser-based inspection, manual logical deduction, and pattern recognition.
+These challenges highlight that security is often about understanding Business Logic rather than just finding coding errors.

-Completed Objectives
+🛠️ Completed Objectives

-IDORable Bistro

-Dosis Network Down

-Rogue Gnome Identity Provider

-Quantgnome Leap

-Going in Reverse

 1. IDORable Bistro
-Objective

-Find the gnome linked to a sushi order by analyzing a web application.
+Objective: Identify the gnome linked to a specific sushi order by analyzing the web application.

-Approach

-Opened browser developer tools

-Inspected network requests made by the page
+Methodology:

+Utilized Browser Developer Tools to intercept network requests.

-Found an API endpoint that accepted a receipt ID
+Identified an API endpoint that processed receipt IDs.

-Noticed that the ID values were sequential numbers
+Observed that ID values were sequential, indicating a lack of object-level obfuscation.

-Changed the ID manually to access other receipts

-Result

-One receipt contained sushi-related information, which revealed the correct gnome name.

-Security Concept
+Performed Manual Parameter Manipulation to access receipts not intended for the current session.

-Insecure Direct Object Reference (IDOR) caused by missing access control on backend objects.
+Security Concept: Insecure Direct Object Reference (IDOR).
+This occurs when an application provides direct access to objects based on user-supplied input without a secondary authorization check.

 2. Dosis Network Down
-Objective

-Identify why a network service was not working correctly.

-Approach

-Observed how the service responded to requests
+Objective: Perform a root-cause analysis on a failing network service.

+Methodology:

+Conducted behavioral analysis by observing service responses.

-Compared expected behavior with actual behavior
+Compared baseline (expected) behavior against actual failing states.

-Looked for missing or broken connections

-Used logical elimination instead of automated tools

-Result

-The cause of the network issue was identified and the objective was completed.

-Security Concept

-Basic network troubleshooting and service analysis.
+Used Logical Elimination to narrow down points of failure within the connection string.

+Security Concept: Network Service Resilience and troubleshooting.
+This emphasizes the importance of visibility in complex network architectures.

 3. Rogue Gnome Identity Provider
-Objective

-Identify a malicious identity provider affecting authentication.
+Objective: Detect a malicious identity provider (IdP) within an authentication flow.

-Approach

-Reviewed the authentication flow

-Analyzed how identity information was trusted
+Methodology:

+Deconstructed the Authentication Handshake to see how identity tokens were trusted.

-Compared valid and invalid identity responses
+Performed a differential analysis between valid and rogue identity responses.

-Noticed inconsistencies in identity verification
+Identified inconsistencies in the verification process.

-Result

-The rogue identity provider was identified.

-Security Concept

-Authentication trust abuse and identity misconfiguration.
+Security Concept: Authentication Trust Abuse.
+This highlights the dangers of misconfigured Federated Identity systems.

 4. Quantgnome Leap
-Objective

-Gain access to a system using chained SSH keys and retrieve a flag.
+Objective: Retrieve a hidden flag by navigating a system through chained SSH keys.

-Approach

-Logged into multiple user accounts using SSH keys
+Methodology:

-Found keys stored in user home directories
+Performed lateral movement by discovering SSH keys in user home directories.

-Used each key to access the next account

-Reached an administrative account
+Used discovered credentials to pivot from low-privileged accounts to administrative accounts.

-Read the flag file from the system
+Accessed the protected file system to read the flag.

-Result

-The flag was retrieved and submitted successfully.

-Security Concept

-SSH key management and privilege escalation through key reuse.
+Security Concept: Privilege Escalation and SSH Key Management.
+This demonstrates the risk of "Credential Stuffing" or key reuse within an internal environment.

 5. Going in Reverse
-Objective

-Solve a problem by working backward from the expected output.
+Objective: Solve a system puzzle by working backward from a known output.

-Approach

-Read the objective description carefully
+Methodology:

-Focused on what the final answer needed to look like
+Analyzed the final system state to determine the required input.

-Reversed the logic step by step

-Derived the correct input value

-Result

-The correct value was submitted and accepted.

-Security Concept

-Reverse logic and reasoning based on system behavior.

-Overall Lessons Learned

-Many security issues are logic problems, not coding errors
+Applied Reverse Reasoning to deconstruct the system's logic steps.

+Security Concept: Reverse Engineering Logic.
+Understanding the "Expected Output" is a critical skill for debugging and identifying logic flaws.

+🧠 Key Takeaways
+Logic over Code: Many critical vulnerabilities stem from flawed business logic, not just syntax errors.

-Client-side behavior should never be trusted with sensitive data
+Zero-Trust Client: Client-side browsers should never be trusted with sensitive data or sequential IDs.

-Browser developer tools are powerful for security testing

-Manual analysis is often required when tools show nothing
+Human Persistence: Manual analysis with a web inspector is often more effective than automated tools when dealing with custom logic.

-Reading carefully is as important as using tools
+🎓 About the Author
+I am a DevSecOps Engineer with 2.5 years of experience at Bank of America.
+I am currently pursuing an MSc in Cybersecurity and seeking a Final Year Internship starting in June 2026.